ppalladio/e-comm-front/README.md

-config NEXT_PUBLIC_API_URL in .env, get the API from CRM settings page
+# Configs

+When changing the billboard for homepage, need to change the string in app/(routes)/page, get the id from backend and change it.